isc-projects/kea/doc/sphinx/arm/hooks.rst

                         ifelse(option[82].option[1].exists, ', circuit-id: ' + hexstring(option[82].option[1].hex, ':'), '') +
                         ifelse(option[82].option[2].exists, ', remote-id: ' + hexstring(option[82].option[2].hex, ':'), '') +
                         ifelse(option[82].option[6].exists, ', subscriber-id: ' + hexstring(option[82].option[6].hex, ':'), '')),
-                ''))",
-   ...
+                ''))"

 DHCPv6 Log Entries
 ~~~~~~~~~~~~~~~~~~

-For DHCPv6 the library creates entries based on lease management actions
+For DHCPv6, the library creates entries based on REQUEST, RENEW, RELEASE,
-intercepted by lease6_select (for new leases), lease6_renew and
-lease6_rebind (for renewed leases), and beginning with Kea 1.9.1
-lease6_release and lease6_decline (for released leases) hooks.
+DECLINE messages et.al. and their responses.
+The resulting packets and leases
+are taken into account, intercepted through the following hook points:
+* pkt6_receive
+* leases6_committed
+* pkt6_send
+* lease6_release
+* lease6_decline

 An entry is a single string with no embedded end-of-line markers and a
 prepended timestamp, and has the following sections: